How to Invest Your Portfolio in a Market Bubble

 IPS Strategic Capital Hedging Solutions

-Options enable us to invest agnostically, however, using exchange-traded options to define and hedge risk is a difficult proposition.
+Options enable us to invest agnostically, through the mastery of exchange-traded options to define and hedge risk, a difficult proposition.
+To quote the world-renowned risk analyst and statistician, Dr. Nassim Taleb, “most people think they can call their broker, buy some puts and it’s done.
+It’s actually much much harder than that..”
 It is easy for an advisor to buy a protective put and understand that if the market goes down, the protective put will make money.
-What makes using long optionality to hedge and manage risk difficult is determining when, where, and how to position the options in a cost-effective way to maximize upside participation while still providing significant protection against the left tail when the market turns.
+What makes using long optionality to hedge and manage risk difficult is the countless hours of mathematics, and decades of execution experience that go into determining when, where, and how to position the options.
+Hedging in a cost-effective way to maximize upside participation while still providing significant protection against the left tail when the market turns is paramount to risk management.
 At IPS Strategic Capital, we believe our hedging solutions have solved this dilemma.

 Options used correctly deliver strong asymmetry

-The IPS Bear Strategy has proven to be a great overlay SMA within a portfolio framework.
-Through the COVID drawdown, a small allocation to the IPS Bear Strategy (see chart) would have reduced the market drawdown (S&P 500) from 33.9% to 11.9% (IPS Bear Strategy), which represents a 35.1% downside capture (11.9/33.9).
+The IPS Bear Strategy has proven to be a great overlay within a portfolio framework.
+Through the COVID drawdown, a small allocation (appx.
+5% of the portfolio) to the IPS Bear Strategy as illustrated in the table below, reduced the market drawdown in the S&P 500 from 34.4% to 10.8%.
+This real data demonstrates how a de minimize allocation to IPS Bear strategy facilitated outperformance of the S&P 500 by over 15%.

-While reducing drawdown with optionality (protective puts) in down markets is to be expected, the real edge in the IPS Bear Strategy is the small upside drag the strategy delivers.
-Since the inception of the strategy, the S&P 500 annualized at 11.52% while the IPS Bear Strategy returned 9.39%, which represents an 81.5% upside capture ratio (9.39/11.52).
+While reducing drawdown with optionality (protective puts) in down markets is to be expected, the real edge in the IPS Bear Strategy is the low cost of deployment coupled with excellent upside participation typically hindered by traditional hedging vehicles like bonds.

+Diversification has proven to reduce the upside more than it protects the downside.
+For example, the 60% S&P 500 and 40% Barclay Agg saw a 17.6% drawdown through the March drawdown.
 This asymmetrical risk/reward inherently provided when using options correctly is not possible with any other investment vehicle.
-Diversification has proven to reduce the upside more than it protects on the downside.
-For example, the 60% S&P 500 and 40% Barclay Agg saw a 17.6% drawdown through the March drawdown.

 So, how can you prudently invest in a market bubble going forward?
-You can have the talent of a George Soros, or you can add a rules-based option strategy like the IPS Bear Strategy.
-Regardless, if you see a bubble, rush in and buy it only if you are properly hedged.
+You can have the limitless resources and experience pool of a George Soros, or, you can easily add a rules-based option overlay strategy like the IPS Bear Strategy into any portfolio framework.
+Regardless, if you see a bubble, rush in and buy it, but only if you are properly hedged.

 Dominick Paoloni, CIMA is a member of the OIC Advisory Council and the TD Ameritrade Trading Panel.
 Mr.Paoloni guides future professionals as an Adjunct Professor at the University of Denver and the University of Colorado.
 He is a published author and is frequently quoted in financial journals and can be reached at firstname.lastname@example.org